 Science Fair Information

 Final Projects are due Jan.
-11th.
-Projects will count as a test grade.
+3rd.
+Presentation of project will count as extra credit.

 Science Fair Information

 1. All students are required to complete a science fair project.

 2. All students must have a written report following the steps of the scientific method.